tao-dot-com/patrol_subnet/docs/mining.md

 ### Tasks

-Miners should implement both of the following tasks:
+Miners should implement the following task:

 - [Stake Prediction Task](stake_prediction.md)
 The reference miner will predict zero stake movement by default.
 It is completely up to miners to